BitcoinDesign/Guide/guide/getting-started/why-bitcoin-is-unique.md

 <!--

+Editor's notes

-Why bitcoin matters in the world with an eye towards designers
+A very top-level introduction to why bitcoin matters, with an eye towards designers.

-- The first natively digital currency
-- Global transfer of value
-- Open, public, and no central control
-- Anyone can participate

-What does it allow us to do?

 -->